GI-Miguel-Millan/ComputerSetups/Miguel-Desktop/clean-install-win10.md

 ## Important / Immediately after Install

 1. Kill any unnecessary processes and remove any bloatware that came with the fresh install.
-2. Perform a benchmark test using Windows built in Performance Monditor.
+2. Perform a benchmark test using Windows built in Performance Monitor.
     1. Press the *Windows Key + R* and type "perfom /report"
     2. Save this report for future reference
 3. Map network drives to access any backup data (if backing up to a NAS).